 Now is the time to be diligent and to do your homework in order to capitalize on the opportunities associated with the gifting economy.
 With that in mind, we created the e-tailing group 2020 Gifting Index (Sponsored by GiftNow) as an all-season guidance tool.

-To take advantage of the market opportunities associated with gifting, here are five important steps you will need to take:
+To commit to gifting and take advantage of the associated market opportunities, here are five important steps you will need to take:

 1. Know your gift customer